-Monetary donations to Ryerson are recorded, managed and reported in the Ryerson University Financial Information System (RUFIS or Oracle), opens in new window as trust and endowment funds.
+Monetary donations to TMU are recorded, managed and reported in the Financial Information System (FIS or Oracle) (opens in new window) as trust and endowment funds.
 Donations can be restricted for a specific purpose as donor agreements sometimes stipulate a designated purpose for the donated funds.

 These are expendable funds received for specific purposes and spent within a set amount of time.
 The funds held in trust are distinct from funds held for endowments.

 An example of trust funding is a donation for constructing a new building.

 Endowment funding is non-expendable and is therefore invested with objectives of principal protection and total return at a level that is sufficient to meet obligations for specific purposes.
 A portion of the investment income from these funds is expendable and is made available each year for designated purposes.

 An example of endowment funding is a donation for scholarships or endowed chairs.
 Learn more in the Endowment Funds Policy.

 Once donations are recorded by University Advancement in the financial system, the Accounting, Collections and Treasury unit manages the administration, accounting and reporting of the funds.

 This includes liaising with external fund managers, calculating interest allocations and annual spend distributions and returning unspent amounts back to the stabilization funds.
 The group also ensures that the accounting and reporting of these funds conforms to TMU’s policies and accounting bodies requirements.